 SPD may make it difficult to filter out unimportant sensory information, like the background noise of a busy school hallway, and causes children to feel overwhelmed and over-stimulated in certain environments.
 Or SPD may make it difficult to take in important sensory information; a child who has tripped may not react quickly enough to soften her fall, for example.
 In addition, SPD may make it difficult to pinpoint the source of bodily pain or gauge the appropriate pressure to use when writing with a pencil.
-SPD may make children feel their bodies are uncooperative, that they always disappoint others, and that they are failures.
+SPD may make children feel that their bodies are uncooperative, that they always disappoint others, and that they are failures.

 Other children with SPD crave activities that will stimulate their senses.
 This could entail riding a bicycle too fast down a steep hill or performing flips on the monkey bars — daredevil acts that could, likewise, look a lot like ADHD hyperactivity.

 Sometimes the issue is not over- or under-stimulation.
 Another difficulty is poor discrimination of sensations.
 Is the water hot or cold?
 Is this the right buttonhole?
 Has the steak been chewed sufficiently before swallowing?
 Did someone say “Go” or “No?”
 Is that word “bug” or “dug?”
 These kids may have sensory processing challenges, not attentional issues.